shashankgargnyu/K-Harmonic-Mean-for-PySpark/README.md

 2. PySpark

 ## How to Use
-An example of how to use the algorithm can be found in test.py The rdd passed to the train method should be a list of tuples or a list of lists
+An example of how to use the algorithm can be found in test.py.

+The rdd passed to the train method should be a list of tuples or a list of lists.
+The lists or tuples are the feature vectors and should all be floating point numbers or integers.